-- 2) Alert Mental Health staff as required.
-See Appendix B. - 3) Ensure staffing of Mental Health emergency stations.
-See Appendix D. - 4) Refer individuals requiring emergency mental health services to an appropriate Mental Health Office or site

-- 1) To receive information regarding mental health needs - 2) Continue to process requests for additional resources to meet crisis counseling needs - 3) To process requests for information from family and friends of individuals requiring Mental Health Services - 4) Refers persons requiring Mental Health Services to the appropriate Mental Health Office

-- 1) To provide a calm atmosphere - 2) Provide crisis counseling - 3) Conduct referral operations - 4) Offer emergency mental health assistance to persons experiencing shock, anxiety, hysteria, or other extreme stress - 5) Conduct case finding - 6) Debrief resource and rescue workers - 7) Provide supplemental personnel - 5.
-Coordinate the planning for use of additional mental health resources available through South Carolina Department of Mental Health - 6.
-Linkage and liaison with the County Office of Emergency Management - 7.
-Identify and coordinate with other emergency service organizations essential in the conduct of crisis counseling - 8.
-Update procedures, supporting guidelines, and this Annex as appropriate - 9.
-Ensure that all mental health offices continue to provide short and longrange treatment to disaster or disaster related individuals as needed
+- 4. Develop staffing for the Control Center, Communication Center, and Crisis Center(s) - a.
+Control Center - 1) Maintain continuous contact with the County EOC and other emergency service organizations. - 2) Alert Mental Health staff as required (see Appendix B). - 3) Ensure staffing of Mental Health emergency stations (See Appendix D). - 4) Refer individuals requiring emergency mental health services to an appropriate Mental Health Office or site. - b.
+Communication Center - 1) Receive information regarding mental health needs. - 2) Continue to process requests for additional resources to meet crisis counseling needs. - 3) Process requests for information from family and friends of individuals requiring Mental Health Services. - 4) Refer persons requiring Mental Health Services to the appropriate Mental Health Office. - c.
+Crisis Centers - 1) Provide a calm atmosphere - 2) Provide crisis counseling - 3) Conduct referral operations - Offer emergency mental health assistance to persons experiencing shock, anxiety, hysteria, or other extreme stress - 5) Conduct case finding - 6) Debrief resource and rescue workers - 7) Provide supplemental personnel - 5.
+Coordinate the planning for use of additional mental health resources available through South Carolina Department of Mental Health. - 6.
+Linkage and liaison with the County Office of Emergency Management.

-- 10. Requests for assistance from agencies outside the area served by the Greenville Mental Health Center and the Piedmont Center for Mental Health Services will be made through the mental health center director during a disaster, in consultation with the County EOC - 11.
+- 7. Identify and coordinate with other emergency service organizations essential in the conduct of crisis counseling. - 8.
+Update procedures, supporting guidelines, and this Annex as appropriate. - 9.
+Ensure that all mental health offices continue to provide short and longrange treatment to disaster or disaster related individuals as needed. - 10.
+Requests for assistance from agencies outside the area served by the Greenville Mental Health Center and the Piedmont Center for Mental Health Services will be made through the mental health center director during a disaster, in consultation with the County EOC. - 11.
 Initial situation reports will be submitted to the coordinator, Health/Medical Services Annex as soon as practicable.
 Reports will include, but not be limited to, the following: - a.
 Number of individuals who were provided with crisis counseling during the emergency - b.
 Type of problems - c.
 Resources used - d.
 Needs assessment of potential users of crisis counseling services based on damage estimates and numbers of persons affected - 12.
-Supplies, transportation, and equipment necessary for emergency operations will be drawn from within the Greenville Mental Health Center and Piedmont Center for Mental Health Services as appropriate - 13.
-Additional requirements, if needed, will be requested through the County EOC and the State Department of Mental Health as appropriate - 14.
-Communications will be maintained through telephone - 15.
-Additional means of communications may be requested through the County EOC or State Department of Mental Health as appropriate - 16.
+Supplies, transportation, and equipment necessary for emergency operations will be drawn from within the Greenville Mental Health Center and Piedmont Center for Mental Health Services as appropriate. - 13.
+Additional requirements, if needed, will be requested through the County EOC and the State Department of Mental Health as appropriate. - 14.
+Communications will be maintained through telephone. - 15.
+Additional means of communications may be requested through the County EOC or State Department of Mental Health as appropriate. - 16.
 This plan will be reviewed and revised as needed annually and submitted jointly to the S.C.
 Emergency Management Division in the Adjutant General's Office and the Office of Public Safety of the Department of Mental Health by June 30 of each year.